longhorn/longhorn/docs/csi-config.md

 ```
 You will find `data-dir` in the cmdline of proc `k3s`.
 By default it is not set and `/var/lib/rancher/k3s` will be used.
 Then joining `data-dir` with `/agent/kubelet` you will get the `root-dir`.
 So the default `root-dir` for K3S is `/var/lib/rancher/k3s/agent/kubelet`.

+If K3S is using a configuration file, you would need to check the configuration file to locate the `data-dir` parameter.

 ## Background
 CSI doesn't work with RancherOS/CoreOS + RKE before Longhorn v0.4.1.
 The reason is: